FREE Uber Tax Info Pack

 - You can include your travel from home to your first passenger, from your last passenger back home, and the kms in between passengers too.
 (This is different to the usual employee rules, when you’re self-employed the journey to and from home is tax deductible too).
 This means you just need to record your odometer once when you leave home and once when you arrive home, no need to record individual trips.

 If you don’t keep a logbook, you cannot claim any of your car expenses on your tax return.
 Instead you’ll be limited to using the cents per kilometre method.
-This gives you a maximum of 5,000kms x 68 cents per km, equalling a maximum deduction of $3,400.
+This gives you a maximum of 5,000kms x 72 cents per km, equalling a maximum deduction of $3,600 (this is the rate for the 2021 financial year onwards, it’s less in earlier years).
 If you only drive occasionally, and you feel this covers your car expenses, then feel free to skip the hassle of a logbook and choose this method instead.
 But if you drive regularly, this deduction could be much less than your actual expenses, and could leave you with a larger tax bill.
 A logbook is a pain, but it will ensure you’ll get the maximum deduction you’re entitled to.